Does Medicare Cover Toilet Safety Frames ?

 - Veterans Direct HCBS – works like self direction

-- Veterans Pensions – certain pensions allow for the purchase of medical equipment that veterans need for their homes, and the money is not lost to the pensioner
+- Veteran Pensions – certain pensions allow for the purchase of medical equipment that veterans need for their homes, and the money is not lost to the pensioner

 The range of DME is far wider than that available under Medicare.